A Few Words on Privacy...

 About emails: Please understand that any time you send an email directly to somebody, your email address will show up as the sender in the 'from' spot when the recipient views the message.
 The 'mailto:' links from this website can only use your locally installed email program, so however you have that set up is how your email will go out - we have no control over that from our end, whatsoever.

-About our forms: All of the signup or interest forms on this site send themselves as an email message directly from our server to the leader or registrar of the particular activity.
+About our forms: All of the signup or interest forms, currently or in the future, on this site send themselves as an email message directly from our server to the leader or registrar of the particular activity.
 In all cases the only data collected and sent along is what you filled in; which is then used by that person to follow up with you about that particular activity.
 Unless the form was addressed specifically to us, we have no record of it at all.
 When they are addressed to us, we will get the same email as any other event leader.
 The emails generated by the forms will all show our server's "webmaster" account as the origin, so that your identity is hidden.
 This way of doing things preserves both your privacy and the privacy of the activity leader - who are often volunteers, using their personal email accounts.

 About rip-offs: We are experimenting with some document and website encryption tools, which will both permit us to lock down the pages to prevent unauthorized downloading - and to hide all email links from web spiders, 'bots, and other spamming tools.
 We are also working on a way to put digital 'signatures' on all the photos, so that our contributors', and our, works are protected.